 “Only X number of discounted registrations available!”

-When considering how to increase event attendance, remind yourself how important segmentation is in marketing and fundraising.
+When considering how to increase event attendance, don’t forget how important audience segmentation is in marketing and fundraising.
 The same idea applies to discount codes.
-By creating different discount codes for specific target audiences you can improve engagement with potential registrants.
-Sharing targeted discount codes will help increase buzz around your event within particular groups and communities.
+By creating different codes for specific target audiences you can improve engagement with potential registrants.
+This will help increase buzz around your event within particular groups and communities.

-For example, if you’re hosting a charity run near a college campus, you’ll probably want to target college students and, maybe even more specifically, a subgroup would be to target fraternity and sororities.
-You can create discount codes that accompany targeted marketing messages to these groups.
-The communication you’ve tailored for these groups encourages their participation and, utilizing the targeted discount code allows your organization to learn how well this incentive works per group.
+For example, if you’re hosting a charity run near a college campus, you’ll probably want to target college students and, maybe even more specifically, a subgroup would be to target fraternities and sororities.
+A creative discount code for this group could be “GREEKRUN”.

-Offer a Discount Code to an Upcoming Event, During an Event
+3. Offer Discount Codes to an Upcoming Event, During an Event

 After supporters have participated in a fundraising campaign or event, it’s critical to provide them with other opportunities to remain involved.
 If you’ve just hosted an event and have a future one in the pipeline, you can offer a discount code to your attendees as an incentive to get registered for your next event.

-As you determine how to increase event attendance, remember the importance of sharing and word of mouth marketing.
-When it comes to savings, tech-savvy supporters are all about sharing digital discounts.
-According to a media marketing survey, 90% of Millennials share deals, and 43% of their sharing is done through social media.
+As you determine how to increase event attendance, remember the importance of word-of-mouth marketing.
+When it comes to saving money, tech-savvy supporters are all about sharing digital discounts.
+According to a recent study, 91 percent of Americans would share an exclusive deal with family and friends and 43 percent say their sharing is done through social media.
 But which social network deserves your focus when it comes to rallying event attendees?

-Adding discount codes through a tool like Classy allows you track the performance of specific discount codes.
-Use a different discount code for each social media channel you plan to promote on to discern each individual platform’s results.
+Adding discount codes in Classy Manager allows you track the performance of specific discount codes.
+Use a different discount code for each social media channel to differentiate the results on each social media platform.

-Creating discount codes for your ticketed/registration events provides a simple avenue to increase event attendance.
-Not only are codes a great way to get supporters involved, but if shared strategically with targeted groups, they can also provide insight into how to best reach and engage attendees.
-And, best of all, offering discounts to your supporters will help reinforce that you value and appreciate their lasting support!
+Creating discount codes for your nonprofit ticketed events provides a simple avenue to increase event attendance.
+Not only are promo codes a great way to get supporters involved, but if shared strategically with targeted groups, they can also provide insight into how to best reach and engage attendees.
+And, best of all, offering discounts to your supporters will help reinforce that you value and appreciate their lasting support.